Japanese Sukiyaki

 Feeling super cozy with this Japanese Sukiyaki recipe!
 A mixture of soy sauce, sugar, mirin and sake make this come to life with sukiyaki beef and tons of vegetables like Napa cabbage, mushrooms and shungiku (chrysanthemum), green onions as well as tofu.

-I love how this all comes together, it’s also little prep and cook time so you can eat in no time.
+We love how this all comes together, it’s also little prep and cook time so you can eat in no time.
 Optional dipping the sukiyaki in egg for ultimate richness and deliciousness, served with a fluffy bowl of white rice.
-The most perfect dish!

 What is Sukiyaki?